Soft-Biophysics-Group/frusa_lattice_mc/README.md

 ### `lattice_particles` model on branch `lattice_mc_dev`

-- Someday: make a more elegant iteration solution to loop through the sites and occupation arrays of the state struct
 - Maybe: change the "initialize_state" functions into full-blown constructors?
 - Next: check the hashing give correct values, and that I don't need to subtract 1 from the n_states and n_orientations.